nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 7. After the creation the user can check the operation status, it should set to `completed`.
 8. Check the operation result and cross-navigate to see the underlying workflow executions.

-After finishing all steps we would have successfully used a custom workflow to create NE snapshots without relying on copying `config.cfg` from the NE.
+After finishing all steps, we would have successfully used a custom workflow to create NE snapshots without relying on copying `config.cfg` from the NE.

 ### Access Configuration Snapshots